LucaRodia/Ultrasonic-radar-with-Arduino/README.md

 Simpe script to check is the serial communication between Arduino and VSCode is working.

 #### sweep_plotter.py
-Given the angle theta (from serial port) it calculates the proper equation to plot a straight line with and angle theta in respect to the bottom of the screen.
+This script reads the angle θ from the serial port and calculates the equation of a straight line forming that angle with the bottom edge of the screen.

-It uses tangent and linear translations to get the equation of the line.
+Using trigonometric functions (primarily tangent) and linear transformations, it derives the correct line equation to visualize the radar sweep.

-Then based on a coefficient k (arbitrary) it sets the beginning of the plotted line proportionally to the distance (from serial port).
+The start point of the line is determined by a coefficient k, which scales proportionally to the measured distance (also read from the serial port).
+This simulates the effect of the detected object’s position in space.

-## Problems/Future improovements

-1. The serial port looks instable --> find a better way to transmit data.
-Current idea: use another component just to transmit datas.
-2. Improove x0 (the beginning of the plotted line).
-Currently x0 distance from the origin is proportional to the distance, but to get a circle we need to consider the projection on the bottom, otherwise the circunference gets shrinked in the middle and stretche on the borders.
+## Known Issues / Future Improvements

+1. Unstable serial communication
+The data received from the serial port can be unreliable.
+A potential solution is to delegate data transmission to a dedicated component or microcontroller, improving consistency.

+2. Incorrect distance projection
+The current method uses a linear proportionality between the distance and the start of the plotted line (x₀).
+This distorts the circular sweep effect: the arc appears shrinked near the center and stretched near the edges.
+To correct this, distance should be projected onto the bottom axis, preserving the circular symmetry and generating a proper radar-like sweep.